cypress-io/cypress-documentation/source/guides/guides/github-actions.md

 First, we'll define the `install` step that will be used by the worker jobs defined in the matrix strategy.

-Notice that we pass `runTests: false` to the Cypress GitHub Action to instruct it to only install dependencies without running the tests.
+For the steps, notice that we pass `runTests: false` to the Cypress GitHub Action to instruct it to only install dependencies without running the tests.

 The {% url "cache" https://github.com/marketplace/actions/cache %} GitHub Action is included and will save the state of the `node_modules`, `~/.cache/Cypress` and `build` directories for the worker jobs.